openoakland/openoakland.org/src/_posts/2021-07-12-voices-sean-martinez.md

 ---
-Published on: July 2, 2021
+### Published on: July 12, 2021

 *Perspectives expressed in the Voices series are that of individuals and do not necessarily reflect that of OpenOakland membership at large.
-To nominate someone *
+Want to see someone featured?
+[Submit a suggestion](suggest-speaker).*